xanndevs/libraria/README.md

+## Libraria - A Library Management System

 ### **Installation**

 ---

-Run the setup.py with the code;
+Run the setup.py with the specified code;

 `python setup.py`